kris-geyer/pegLog/README.md

 # customisation
 Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of location updates can be customised by modifying the Constants file.
-Following customisation, the application can then be redistributed on the Google Play store.
+Following customisation, the app can then be redistributed on the Google Play store.

 # FAQs
 1. Why are location readings not recorded at exactly x minutes as specified?